 (2) State tax is not payable in respect of a compulsory transfer of estate assets or liabilities facilitated under this Division.

+[Section 32 inserted by No. 39 of 2011 s.
+11.]

 Division 3 — Voluntary transfers

+[Heading inserted by No. 39 of 2011 s.
+11.]

 33. Voluntary transfers

 (1) The Governor may make regulations to facilitate the voluntary transfer of estate assets and liabilities from one trustee company (the transferring company) to another trustee company (the receiving company) if ASIC has made a determination under the Corporations Act allowing the transfer.